Tony Mills (singer): Later career

 The onset of 2013 saw Mills writing new solo material including a single, "Girls in Norway" and two new albums; an AOR album for existing fans in Europe and Japan and a final album for the SIAM project involving members from the band's history and his new connections in Norway.
 Attempts to fire up Siam again were futile, so Mills reverted to the solo plan intent on recreating the same atmosphere that existed in the Siam days.
 As the writing had clearly split into two different projects, he focussed on the heavier album and finally completed it at the beginning of 2015, over two years later.
 The album, Over My Dead Body was released through Battlegod Productions on 23 February 2015.
 It was co-written by Robert Sall, Henning Ramseth, Paul Sabu and Douglas R. Docker.
 It was produced by Mills and mixed by his old colleague from the Shy era, Neil Kernon.

 Ongoing projects at that time, included a new solo album, Streets of Chance, co written with Pete Newdeck, Tommy Denander, Robert Sall and Robby Boebel, and the co-writing of a new album by Italian metal stars, Crying Steel for 2017.

+In 2012, Mills was featured on Douglas R. Docker's progressive rock space opera, Docker's Guild.
+He sang on three songs for the debut album The Mystic Technocracy - Season 1: The Age of Ignorance: "Legion of Aliens", "The Gem of Love," and "The Secret of DNA".
 He further contributed to projects such as Nergard, Guild, China Blue and Serpentine.

-Personal life
+Personal life and death

 Mills married Linda Kristine in 2016, and lived in Tjøme off the south coast of Norway.

-Death

 In April 2019, Mills announced that he was diagnosed with terminal cancer.
 Beyond the Law became his last album.
 He died on 18 September 2019 at the age of 57.